Sotera/merlin-stack/README.md

   ### Manual data positioning (file copy) - Large datasets
   * To manually position data for ingest, copy or place the data files in a folder in the **/[nfs mount]/merlin/merlin-etl/data directory**
   * Once you have data positioned, use the **Merlin Data API Explorer (Web UI)** to add the relative path to the **file array** property of the dataset.
 Relative pathing should follow the following format **/mnt/merlin/merlin-etl/data/[your file or folder]**.

   **Note:** All containers have the NFS directory mounted at **/mnt/merlin/...**.
-Any data placed in these folders will be shared by all containers.
+Any data placed in these folders will be shared by all containers that mount the NFS share.

   * Typically this method of data positioning is reserved for very large datasets.
 Smaller datasets should be uploaded via the **Merlin ETL Dashboard**.